Mitsubishi Estate (OTCMKTS:MITEY) Updates FY 2023 Earnings Guidance

-Mitsubishi Estate (OTCMKTS:MITEY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+Mitsubishi Estate (OTCMKTS:MITEY – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.07-$1.07 for the period.
 The company issued revenue guidance of $12.19 billion-$12.19 billion.

+A number of equities analysts recently weighed in on the stock.
+Mizuho raised shares of Mitsubishi Estate from a neutral rating to a buy rating in a research note on Thursday.
+CLSA lowered shares of Mitsubishi Estate from a buy rating to an underperform rating in a research note on Tuesday, April 12th.

 Mitsubishi Estate Co, Ltd. engages in the real estate activities in Japan and internationally.
 The company is involved in the development, leasing, property management, and sale of office buildings; planning, development, and tenant leasing of retail facilities/outlets; investment, development, operational management, and asset management of logistics facilities; operation of 16 hotels under the Royal Park Hotels brand in Japan and the Marunouchi Hotel in the Marunouchi area; and operation of Takamatsu Airport, Miyako Shimojishima Airport Terminal, Mt.